 How does a foreclosure affect your credit score?

-In terms of credit score penalties, you can expect to lose anywhere from 85-160 points on your credit score when the foreclosure first hits your reports.
+Regarding credit score penalties, you can expect to lose anywhere from 85-160 points on your credit score when the foreclosure first hits your reports.
 If you had good credit to start with, expect a much sharper drop than if your credit was already poor or average.
-This means that you will not be able to qualify for new credit immediately after a foreclosure and you may also see the interest rates on your current credit cards rise as a result of the drop.
+In most cases, you will not be able to qualify for new credit immediately after a foreclosure.
+You may also see the interest rates on your current credit cards rise as a result of the drop.

 How does a short sale affect your credit score?